JaredBears/fe_take_home_assignment_1/README.md

 ### Course Cards

+The sylabus icon in the image was not provided, so I used the `Nav-course icon-hollow.svg` file.

 ## Notes

 At the moment, this is only a mockup of a front-end application designed to appear as close as possible to the provided imagery, primarily with HTML and CSS.
 It will need substantial modifications to be incorporated into any full-stack application.